March 2020: UK Drug Regulator MHRA Issues Safety Guidance And New Measures To Minimize Risks For Certain Patients

 - "Xeljanz Recommended Dosage For Ulcerative Colitis Patients May Increase Risk Of Pulmonary Embolism", posted in February 2019; and,

-More recently, the UK's Medicines and Healthcare products Regulatory Agency (MHRA) published this report, "Tofacitinib (Xeljanz▼): new measures to minimise risk of venous thromboembolism and of serious and fatal infections", in the March 2020 edition of their Drug Safety Update publication.
+In the March 2020 edition of their Drug Safety Update publication, the UK's Medicines and Healthcare products Regulatory Agency (MHRA) published this report, "Tofacitinib (Xeljanz▼): new measures to minimise risk of venous thromboembolism and of serious and fatal infections".

 Strictly Confidential, No Obligation.

-As it is that clinical trial finding Xeljanz increases infection risks which is relatively new, we will focus on this aspect of the MHRA Xeljanz Drug Safety Update report.
+As we are focusing in this article on the fact that Xeljanz increases infection risks, we limit our review to that aspect of the MHRA Xeljanz Drug Safety Update report.
 In relevant part, here is what is being pointed out:

 [Xeljanz (tofacitinib)] is known to increase the risk of serious and fatal infections such as pneumonia, cellulitis, herpes zoster, and urinary tract infections.
 Existing advice contraindicates use of [Xeljanz (tofacitinib)] in patients with active infections, and advises healthcare professionals to consider the benefits and risks in patients with recurrent infections, a history of serious or opportunistic infection, or travel to areas of endemic mycoses, and in those who have underlying conditions that may predispose them to infection.